-“Simulation (Tamaroz) ” is an experience that demands your complete audio sensory attention so you can structure the visuals on your imagination.
+“Simulation (Tamaroz) ” is an experience that demands your complete audio-sensory attention so you can structure the visuals on your imagination.

 Abed introduces us to a constantly evolving generation of Iranian youngsters.
 We see three young men (Abed Abest (Abed), Vahid Rad (Vahid), Majid Yousefi (Aris)) and an older man (Danial Khojasteh (Esi)) arrested by police.
-The initial interrogation reveals that out of their sheer boredom, the three young men decided to pay a visit to Esi, whom they vaguely know from their one meeting.
-The misunderstanding and discrepancies in their version of stories throw us into the ambiguous state.
+The initial interrogation reveals that out of sheer boredom, the three young men decided to pay a visit to Esi, whom they vaguely know from their meeting.
+The misunderstanding and discrepancies in their version of stories throw us into an ambiguous state.
 Shred by shred, fact by fact, we collect them all when earlier events are disclosed to interpret our version of the truth.

 All the minute details are revealed during a long conversation that helps in constructing the void space, while the dialogues and the entire chain of sequences leading to the event slowly start forming the emotional crux of the film which is devoid of any overdramatic twist and turns.
 Music, especially the trippy one inside Esi’s room, and sound design by Bamdad Afshar render required vigor to the dramatic event unfolding in reverse.

 Simulation (Tamaroz) is just a skeleton that breaths soul based on our imagination, and Abed does succeed in pushing us to the edge of our imagination to complete the incomplete.
 Devoid of any real life aesthetics, going minimalistic in its approach, Simulation is a bold experiment that almost works.